Nigerian schoolboys' kidnapping claimed by Boko Haram | DW | 15.12.2020

 Mounting public anger over Nigeria's precarious security situation grew Monday as the hashtag #BringBackOurBoys trended on Twitter, an homage to the #BringBackOurGirls appeal of 2014 and beyond.

-Late last month, Islamist militants killed scores of farmers in northeastern Borno, beheading some of them.
+Late last month, Islamist militants killed scores of farmers in northeastern Borno state, beheading some of them.

 ipj/msh (dpa, Reuters, AFP)